ecoacoustics/website/content/resources/registry/publishing/_index.md

 ### Version Control

 Version control is a system for recording changes to files over time, allowing you to track any modifications and revert back to previous versions.
 Version control is great for making collaboration with others seamless and manageable.

 ### Zenodo - DOI generation

 Zenodo is an open-source project for generating DOIs that integrates well with GitHub.
 We recommend using Zenodo for generating a permanent DOI (Digital Object Identifier) for your recognizer.
 A DOI provides a unique and persistent identifier for your work, enabling others to cite it in their publications.
 Obtaining a DOI through Zenodo enhances the discoverability and visibility of yopur recognizer contributing to the impact and recoginition of your work within the scientific community.

 ## How to publish your recognizer

 We recommend using our [Recognizer Template in GitHub](https://github.com/ecoacoustics/recognizer-template) for publishing your recognizer.
 If you are familiar with GitHub you can proceed directly to the template.
 However, if you need more information on how to use it effectively, please continue reading this article.

 ### What goes in the repository?

-#### One or more recognizers, which should consist of:
+#### One or more recognizers, which should consist of:wo
 - Code to run the recognizers
 - The code that makes the recognizers
 - Test and training data (or instructions on how to access said data)